A Robust Framework for Graph-based Two-Sample Tests Using Weights: Asymptotic null distribution

 Condition (ii) ensures $Z^R_\text{diff}$ is asymptotically well-defined.
+The condition is automatically met when using the proposed weight function $W$ (\ref{eq:W}).
+Utilizing the proposed weight ensures $S_3$ is bounded by a constant independent of $N$.

 Conditions (iii) and (iv) prevent the sum of weights in the hub from growing too large.

-To see that the conditions hold easily in the presence of hubs, we generated data from Gaussian distribution as well as the heavy-tailed $t_5$ distribution and construct $5$-MST from Euclidean distance.
-Ratios of the key quantities involved in the conditions using 5-MST are shown in Figure \ref{fig:limit}.
-Once we assign weights, the ratios $\sum(w_{ij}|A_{(i, j)}|)^2/ (S_1\sqrt{N})$ and $(\sum w_{ij}W(A_{(i, j)})W(B_{(i, j)})/(S_1)^{1.5}$ are bounded by $o(1)$ under all scenarios for both $W_1$ and $W_3$.
+To see that the conditions hold easily in the presence of hubs in high dimensions, we generated data from the normal distribution, uniform distribution, log-normal distributions, and heavy-tailed $t$ distributions.
+Ratios of the key quantities involved in the conditions are shown in Figure \ref{fig:add_lim1}.
+Once we assign weights, the ratios $\sum(w_{ij}|A_{(i, j)}|)^2/ (S_1\sqrt{N})$ and $(\sum w_{ij}W(A_{(i, j)})W(B_{(i, j)})/(S_1)^{1.5}$ are bounded by $o(1)$ as $N$ increases under all scenarios.

-To assess the performance for finite sample sizes, we compare the critical values generated from the 10,000 permutations with the critical values obtained from asymptotic results under the null hypothesis.
-The data are generated from log-normal and $t_5$ distributions with $n_1 = n_2 = 50$ and $d=100$.
-The graphs are generated using 5-MST with Euclidean distance.
-The boxplots of the differences between asymptotic critical values and permutation critical values using different weight functions are shown in Figure \ref{fig:cri_value}.
-The p-value approximations are reasonable based on small differences shown in the boxplots.
+To evaluate the accuracy of our asymptotic theory for finite sample sizes, we compare the critical values generated from 10,000 permutations with those obtained using our asymptotic theory under the null hypothesis.
+The boxplots of the differences between asymptotic and permutation critical values are shown in Figure \ref{fig:cri_value}.
+We observe that the p-value approximations are reasonable based on the small differences shown in the boxplots.